-

 When do I call the police to report animal abuse?

-If you suspect an animal is being abused, call your local police department if you are willing to file a report.
-If you do not want to file a report, you can submit an anonymous report by calling us at 205-591-6522.
+If you wish to file an animal abuse report, please call your local police department.
+If you wish to remain anonymous, you can submit an anonymous report with GBHS on 205-591-6522.

 How do I file a complaint?

-To have an Animal Control Officer respond to a complaint, call the office at 205-591-6522.
-Depending on your jurisdiction, a dispatcher will either send an Animal Control Officer or refer you to your local animal control officer or law enforcement agency to investigate your complaint.
+To speak to a GBHS Animal Control Officer about a potential complaint, call our GBHS Animal Care and Control office at 205-591-6522.
+Depending on your jurisdiction, our dispatchers will either send an Animal Control Officer or refer you to your local animal control officer or law enforcement agency to investigate your complaint.
 If the officer sees a violation when he/she arrives, appropriate action will be taken.

 • Shelter must be a structure that is adequate to provide protection from the weather and keeps the animal dry and well maintained.